Mamta Patel Nagaraja: NASA

 Nagaraja is currently the Associate Chief Scientist for Exploration and Applied Research.
-In this role, she advises NASA's chief scientist on missions where humans perform science in spaceflight.
+In this role, she serves as an expert to NASA's chief scientist on missions where humans perform science in spaceflight.
 Previously, she served as the deputy program scientist for space biology at NASA.
 In this role, she was responsible for programmatic strategy, roadmaps, and growth of the investment in space biology.
 Her expertise is in molecular biology where she studied genetic changes in bone cells exposed to simulated microgravity.

-In 2008, Nagaraja began her career at NASA's Johnson Space Center training astronauts and serving as one of NASA’s certified flight controllers in the Mission Control Center in Houston, Texas.
+In 2008, Nagaraja began her career at NASA's Johnson Space Center training astronauts and serving as one of NASA's certified flight controllers in the Mission Control Center in Houston, Texas.
 She trained astronauts who flew aboard the U.S. Space Shuttle as well as the International Space Station.

 In 2013, Nagaraja accepted an opportunity at NASA Goddard Space Flight Center to serve as an operator for a science mission to the Moon.
 Her role was to ensure the mass spectrometer on the Lunar Atmosphere and Dust Environment Explorer operated correctly.
 Then she served as the lead mechanical engineer for a scientific instrument on a proposed mission to Venus.

 In 2015, Nagaraja moved to NASA Headquarters where she eventually had to opportunity to lead NASA's science communications portfolio, including executive communications for NASA's senior leaders in science, visual science graphics, and digital media (social and web).
-Under her leadership, NASA Science spearheaded a strategic investment in communicating science in Spanish.

-Previously, Nagaraja served in the NASA Administrator's office and was a member of the White House Council on Women and Girls, created in response to a March 2009 Executive Order during the Obama Administration.
-As part of that effort, she managed the Women@NASA project and has a strong passion for encouraging young students to learn about a gamut of career options, including science and engineering.
-She also encourages young women to find a healthy work-life balance during the years where they may choose to have a family.

-Lastly, Dr. Nagaraja has previously served as an adjunct faculty member in the Department of Mechanical Engineering at the Catholic University of America.
+Lastly, Nagaraja has previously served as an adjunct faculty member in the Department of Mechanical Engineering at the Catholic University of America.